 Out of State Counselor Candidates

-License Maintenance and Renewal
+Counselor License Maintenance and Renewal in Mississippi

 Continuing Education Opportunities for Counselors in Mississippi

 Resources and Professional Organizations for Counselors in Mississippi

-- Mississippi Department of Human Services: This official state-sponsored website provides information on available assistance and health and safety initiatives for children, families, and seniors.
+- Mississippi Department of Human Services This official state-sponsored website provides information on available assistance and health and safety initiatives for children, families, and seniors.
 It provides useful data on economic support, education, social services, and health care.

-- American Foundation for Suicide Prevention: This independent health organization funds research, sponsors educational programs, and advocates for public policies in suicide prevention and mental health.
+- American Foundation for Suicide Prevention This independent health organization funds research, sponsors educational programs, and advocates for public policies in suicide prevention and mental health.
 It also provides resources and support for survivors of suicide loss.

-- Counseling Today: This monthly publication for professional counselors maintains an accompanying website.
+- Counseling Today This monthly publication for professional counselors maintains an accompanying website.
 Both formats feature news stories and in-depth articles on a range of issues.

-- Substance Abuse and Mental Health Services Administration: The SAMHSA advances public health initiatives to reduce the impact of substance abuse and mental illness.
+- Substance Abuse and Mental Health Services Administration The SAMHSA advances public health initiatives to reduce the impact of substance abuse and mental illness.
 Their website offers statistics, policy updates, and information about grants of interest to mental health professionals.

-- American Counseling Association: The ACA, established in 1952, promotes public confidence in the counseling profession.
+- American Counseling Association The ACA, established in 1952, promotes public confidence in the counseling profession.
 Its membership includes professional counselors from the U.S. and 50 other countries.
 It offers a career information center and job bank, along with information about continuing education regulations and opportunities.
 ACA members have access to the organization's online professional development program.

-- American Association of Marriage and Family Therapy: The AAMFT represents the professional interests of 50,000 marriage and family therapists in the U.S. and internationally.
+- American Association of Marriage and Family Therapy The AAMFT represents the professional interests of 50,000 marriage and family therapists in the U.S. and internationally.
 It sponsors an annual conference and provides information on licensing and professional development.
 The association has developed an online learning delivery system for NBCC-approved continuing education courses.

-- Mississippi Licensed Professional Counselors Association: As the only organization working on behalf of mental health counseling professionals in Mississippi, the MLPCA maintains a political action committee to monitor legislation that affects the counseling profession.
+- Mississippi Licensed Professional Counselors Association As the only organization working on behalf of mental health counseling professionals in Mississippi, the MLPCA maintains a political action committee to monitor legislation that affects the counseling profession.
 Its annual conference and workshops offer continuing education credits to its members.
 The MLPCA also sponsors the June Comola scholarship for graduate students who intend to enter the field.